DeLand, Florida: Sports

 DeLand hosts all home games for Stetson University Stetson Hatters athletic teams.
 The Stetson Hatters men's basketball team and women's basketball teams play at the Edmunds Center, an on-campus arena which opened in 1974 and seats about 5,000 spectators.

 The Hatters baseball team plays at Melching Field at Conrad Park, a 2,500-seat ballpark.
 Melching Field was built in 1999 and is a college baseball venues in the NCAA, having hosted numerous Atlantic Sun Conference championships, and the 2018 NCAA Baseball Regionals.
 Prior to the opening of Melching Field, the Hatters played at old Conrad Park on the same site, which also hosted spring training games in the 1940s and 1950s and the DeLand Red Hats, a Florida State League minor league franchise.

 Spec Martin Stadium is a 6,000-seat football stadium that serves as home of the Stetson University Hatters football team.
 Stetson had discontinued its football program in the early 1960s, and reinstated the sport in 2013, when it joined the Pioneer Football League.

 DeLand has been called the "skydiving capital of the world", with the several skydiving industries located here.
 The skydiving industry employs over 500 workers from the DeLand area.
 This in combination with the tourist end of the industry makes it one of the town's largest economic contributors.

 The Central Florida Warriors of the USA Rugby League are based in DeLand.

 Government

 The City of DeLand has a commission-manager form of government.
 The city commission consists of five members, one of whom is the independently elected Mayor-Commissioner.
 All commissioners are elected citywide in non-partisan elections every four years.
+The mayor is Chris Cloudman.